T

 landmark

-Perched atop Lisbon's highest hill, this historic Moorish castle offers panoramic views of the city and the Tagus River.
-Explore its ramparts, archaeological site, and peacocks roaming the grounds.
+Perched atop Lisbon's highest hill, this Moorish castle offers panoramic views of the city and the Tagus River.
+Explore its ramparts, courtyards, and archaeological site.

 • Wear comfortable shoes for the cobblestone paths.